Turning in the landscape: a new mechanism for generating Primordial Black Holes

-In fig.~\ref{fig:massfraction} we plot $f(M)$ for the benchmark models introduced above.
-The model parameters have been chosen purposefully such that PBHs constitute all of DM at matter-radiation equality, i.e.~$\Omega_{\textrm{PBH}} / \Omega_{\textrm{CDM}} = \int_{-\infty}^{\infty} f(M) \textrm{d} \ln M=1$, and so that $f(M)$ peaks near $M_{\textrm{PBH}} \sim 10^{-13} M_{\odot}$, which lies in the window where PBH can constitute a significant fraction of DM \cite{2002.12778}.
-We refrain from directly comparing $f(M)$ against observational constraints, as these constraints are typically derived for monochromatic PBH spectra, while we have a non-monochromatic mass spectrum, for which the constraints would need to be reprocessed \cite{1705.05567}.
-The mass function $f(M)$ is sensitive to the shape of the power spectrum \cite{1805.04087}.
-Here we observe that a steeper growth of the power spectrum corresponding to a larger value of $n_s$ results in a narrower peak for $f(M)$.
+In fig.~\ref{fig:massfraction} we plot $f(M)$ for the two benchmark models for a broad turn and in the inset of fig.~\ref{fig:oscillations} for the sharp turn example.
+The model parameters have been chosen purposefully such that PBHs constitute all of DM at matter-radiation equality, i.e.~$\Omega_{\textrm{PBH}} = \Omega_{\textrm{CDM}}$, and so that $f(M)$ peaks near $M_{\textrm{PBH}} \sim 10^{-13} M_{\odot}$, which lies in the window where PBHs can constitute a significant fraction of DM \cite{2002.12778}.
+For the two broad turn examples we observe that a steeper growth of the power spectrum corresponding to a larger value of $n_s$ results in a narrower peak for $f(M)$.
+Interestingly, the oscillations in $\mathcal{P}_\zeta$ observed for the sharp turn case do not lead to obvious visible features in $f(M)$: When computing the smoothed density contrast, which for the maximally enhanced scales amounts to averaging over a scale comparable to the width of the peak in $\mathcal{P}_{\zeta}$, the oscillations are smoothed out.

-In the case of sharper turns our analytical methods do not apply, but the power spectrum can still be computed numerically.
-In fig.~\ref{fig:oscillations} we display $\mathcal{P}_{\zeta}$ for a model with $(\Delta^2=0.1, \eta_\bot^{\textrm{max}}=68)$, which exhibits oscillatory patterns characteristic of sharp turns (see e.g.~\cite{Achucarro:2010da,Chluba:2015bqa}).
-The mass function $f(M)$ for this model is free of oscillations, as a consequence of the two integrations involved in \eqref{eq:fofMGauss} and \eqref{eq:sigmasqR}.
-Thus, patterns in the correlation functions seem to be washed out when Gaussian statistics is considered and probing these distinctive features would require to go beyond this approximation.

-{\bf Discussion.}--- Modern embeddings of inflation in high energy physics suggest that inflation may be of multi-field type.
-In this context we observe that periods of strongly non-geodesic motion produce enhancements in the scalar power spectrum $\mathcal{P}_{\zeta}$ which are sufficient to trigger subsequent production of PBHs.
-We show that the position, amplitude and shape of the peak in $\mathcal{P}_{\zeta}$ depend on the details of the non-geodesic motion in a precise and quantifiable way.
+{\bf Discussion.}--- Modern embeddings in high-energy physics suggest that inflation may be of multi-field type.
+In this context we observe that periods during which the inflationary trajectory strongly deviates from a geodesic in field space can strongly enhance scalar fluctuations, in a functionally different way from previous multi-field mechanisms, and with the effect on the scalar power spectrum $\mathcal{P}_{\zeta}$ markedly different for broad vs.~sharp turns.